Applying to Emerson

 Read the Transfer Credit Policy for more information.

 Can I find out what courses will transfer to Emerson before I apply?

-Although the number of transfer applications we receive prevents us from assisting students with credit evaluations prior to admission, many of your questions regarding the liberal arts curriculum can be answered by visiting the Academic Advising website or consulting our current Undergraduate Catalogue.
+Although the number of transfer applications we receive prevents us from assisting students with credit evaluations prior to admission, many of your questions regarding the liberal arts curriculum can be answered by visiting the Academic Advising website or consulting our current Undergraduate Catalog.

 You will find that general education or traditional liberal arts courses will be more readily accepted for transfer credit than specific upper division classes in a major.
 Keep this in mind when choosing courses at your current college/university.
-Keep your school’s catalogue, course descriptions, and course syllabi handy.
+Keep your school’s catalog, course descriptions, and course syllabi handy.
 You may be asked for additional information to evaluate your transfer credits.

 What is the transfer policy for international transcripts?

 If you have transcripts from a college or university outside the United States, that does not follow US grading procedure or have US accreditation, you will need to have them evaluated by a professional evaluation organization, like the Center for Educational Documentation and other organizations listed by the National Association of Credential Evaluation Services, before the application deadline.
 Processing international credentials may take up to eight weeks, so please allow sufficient time for your documents to arrive by the application deadline.